OctopusDeploy/docs/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md

 A [Docker Registry](https://docs.docker.com/registry/) is treated in Octopus Deploy as a feed that supplies images that are run as containers on a Docker Engine host.

 :::success
-See an example of using Docker Registries in our guide: [Docker run with networking](/docs/guides/docker/docker-run-with-networking.md)
+See an example deployment using Docker Registries in our guide: [Docker run with networking](/docs/guides/docker/docker-run-with-networking.md)
 :::

 ## Using Docker Registries in Octopus Deploy {#DockerRegistriesasFeeds-UsingDockerRegistriesinOctopusDeploy}